-The United Nations Environment Programme Finance Initiative (UNEP FI) has updated its Guidelines for climate target setting for banks, which now include banks' capital markets activities.
-The new Guidelines will add, update, and clarify technical language to reflect the evolution of practices, methodologies, and data availability in the three years since the original version was published, including around policy engagement and transition planning.
+UNEP FI: Updated Guidelines for climate target setting for banks published, including around policy engagement and transition planning.
 The updates also reflect changes in science, regulation, data, and methodologies that took place in the last three years.
-The updated version of the guidelines will apply to all new targets and any new iterations of existing targets set by Net-Zero Banking Alliance (NZBA) member banks after 22 April.
+The updated version of the Guidelines will apply to all new targets and any new iterations of existing targets set by Net-Zero Banking Alliance (NZBA) member banks after 22 April.
 The Guidelines are scheduled to be reviewed every three years.